The Parable of The Fossil

 “Then learn what is important.”

-If it would not learn, and if it would not make its own food, and if it only knew how to take from others, then it could stay where it belonged.
+She saw no reason to take it to school and show her classmates something that had refused to learn.
+If it would not learn, if it would not create its own food, and if it knew only how to take from others, then it could remain where it belonged.

 So Meredith threw the stone back into the ocean.

-Then she turned around, went back to the sand, and continued building castles beneath the sun.
+Then she turned away, returned to the sand, and continued building castles beneath the sun.

 Member discussion